6.13.2024

 We read School Trip and dreamt of Paris.
 We slowed down, savored the small moments.
 We read The Outsiders and learned about friendship, family, and loss.
 Somewhere in those weeks, Mr. Watson left, there was still no math teacher for some of you, and then it was your science teacher.
 This was on top of losing teachers from last year as well.
 With all of this coming and going, a slow unraveling began.
 The community we had been vigilant about creating, stumbled.
 So much uncertainty, so many questions, and so few answers led to fights, frustration, and futility.
 There were too many subs, too little continuity, and not enough structure.

 Guess what?
 I like routine.
 I like consistency.
 I like to know what is happening today and tomorrow, but outside of these classroom walls, there is so little I control, and was hard.
 It was hard to see you struggling, acting as if you didn’t care.
-It was hard to see colleagues struggling while we were all fighting to be to learn, to build community.
+It was hard to see colleagues struggling while we were all fighting to learn and build community.

 As the days wore on, we got used to the uncertainty.
 We learned how to push back, to “undermine all of the socialization that leads us to behave in ways that perpetuate domination” by getting good grades, by learning in a district which doesn’t seem to care, by exhibiting kindness when so little kindness was shown to us.
 Sure, there was also fighting, refusing to do work, not coming to school, and clicking random answers on iReady, but still, we built a community together.
 We stayed quiet.
 We took breaths.
 We shared stories, poems, and blog posts.
 We practiced learning together, each class period, each day, and we made it here, to the end.
 You are ready, now, to head off to high school, to form new communities where, you will remain acutely aware of what is required to create community.

 In the uncertain times ahead, I hope you will remember Maya Angelou’s words.
 “If you don’t like something, change it.
 If you can’t change it, change your attitude.”
-I had to learn over and over again this year, but I’m beginning to understand it.
+I've had to learn this over and over again, but I’m beginning to understand it.
 The only thing I truly can control is my attitude.
 I can stay vigilant, and I can do what I can, but in the end, it is only me and my attitude I can control.
 I hope you might have learned this as well.
 As you take these next steps, you can and will change the world, even if it’s only your attitude, even if it’s just your world.

 15 Years of Resistance